 This was listed for an 8 day sexual harassment and discrimination claim, in which Naomi acted for the Claimant.

-Freedman & Ors v London Borough of Kingston & Ors (January 2012)
+Freedman and Ors v London Borough of Kingston and Ors (January 2012)

 Naomi represented 57 union members in a nine day pre-hearing review held to determine whether there had been a service provision change for the purposes of the TUPE Regulations.
 The services provided by those members had originally been contracted out by six local authorities, to be brought in-house following government cuts.